Estimated Total Nitrogen and Total Phosphorus Loads and Yields Generated within States

 3. Committee on Environment and Natural Resources.
 2010.
 Scientific Assessment of Hypoxia in U.S. Coastal Waters.
 Interagency Working Group on Harmful Algal Blooms, Hypoxia, and Human Health of the Joint Subcommittee on Ocean Science and Technology.
 Washington, DC.

 4. Diaz, R. J., R. Rosenberg.
 2008.
 Spreading dead zones and consequences for marine ecosystems.
 Science.
 Vol. 321, pp. 926-929.

 5. Bricker, S., B. Longstaff, W. Dennison, A. Jones, K. Boicourt, C. Wicks, and J. Woerner.
 2007.
 Effects of Nutrient Enrichment in the Nation's Estuaries: A Decade of Change.
 NOAA Coastal Ocean Program Decision Analysis Series No. 26.
 National Centers for Coastal Ocean Science, Silver Spring, MD.

 7. U.S. Geological Survey.
 2011.
-Regional SPARROW model assessments of streams and rivers.
+SPARROW Modeling: estimating nutrient, sediment and dissolved solids transport.